What are the Names of the Disney Princesses?

 Now that you know what are the names of the Disney Princesses, tell us who is your favorite in the comments section!

-If you'd like to read similar articles to What are the Names of the Disney Princesses?, we recommend you browse around our Toys & Games category.
+If you want to read similar articles to What are the Names of the Disney Princesses?, we recommend you visit our Toys & Games category.